 Set Up an Input

-Before Graylog can begin collecting and processing log data, you need to create an input—a defined entry point for incoming messages.
-Inputs specify how Graylog will communicate with your data sources, allowing it to receive logs from a variety of servers, applications, or network devices.
+Before Graylog can begin collecting and processing log data, you need data flowing into the environment.
+You collect relevant data by creating an input—a defined entry point for incoming messages.
+Inputs specify how Graylog communicates with your data sources, allowing it to receive logs from a variety of servers, applications, or network devices.

-This article guides you through the process of creating an input, configuring its parameters, and ensuring it is ready to receive data effectively.
+This article guides you through the process of creating an input, configuring input parameters, and ensuring it is ready to receive data effectively.

 Prerequisites